de1ux/blog/content/posts/grpc-with-typescript-and-go-part-3.md

 ---
-title: "Grpc With Typescript and Go Part 3"
+title: "gRPC with Typescript and Go Part 3"
 date: 2018-12-28T4:00:00-06:00
 ---

-In [part 2](/tutorials/grpc-with-typescript-and-go-part-2) we implemented the service.
+In [part 2](/posts/grpc-with-typescript-and-go-part-2) we implemented the service.
 Let's write a Typescript client to complete the app.

 Geting the Typescript setup out of the way
 {{< highlight bash >}}